sebastianspross/k8s101/README.md

 ```powershell
 cat index.html
 ```
-### Using LoadBalancer to expose the service outside the cluster
+## Exposing the service to the outside by assigning a LoadBalancer and IP
 * Edit the yaml of the service as follows.
 By default the type of a service is ClusterIp.
 We will change it to LoadBalancer.
 When you update the service with the new yaml file kubernetes will immediatly create a IP in Azure and connect it to your service directly.
  ```yaml
 apiVersion: v1